What nominal width means

 Nominal width explained visually

-You don’t need to measure condoms yourself.
-The image is only meant to make the number easy to understand and to show why it’s useful for choosing a size.
+You do not have to measure condoms yourself.
+The image is only there to show what the number describes and why it is more useful for size choice than a vague size label.

-Measure when erect.
-A flexible tape measure is ideal.
-If you don’t have one, a strip of paper or a piece of string will do.
-Wrap once, mark, then read the millimeter value on a ruler.
+Measure while erect.
+A flexible measuring tape is ideal.
+If you do not have one, a strip of paper or a piece of string also works, as long as you read it afterward on a ruler in millimeters.

 - Measure at mid-shaft or at the widest point.

-- Measure snugly but without indenting the skin.
+- Measure snugly, but do not dig into the skin.

 - Repeat the measurement on two different days and use the typical value.

-- Starting value: circumference in millimeters divided by two
+- Starting point: divide girth in millimeters by two

-- Example: 104 millimeters circumference gives about 52 millimeters nominal width
+- Example: 104 millimeters of girth gives about 52 millimeters nominal width

-- Example: 112 millimeters circumference gives about 56 millimeters nominal width
+- Example: 112 millimeters of girth gives about 56 millimeters nominal width

 - 47 to 49 millimeters: very narrow to narrow